author

 About the author

-Lila G. A. Woolfall, born in 1864, is identified in library and public-domain records as Lila Graham Alliger Woolfall.
-She is chiefly remembered as the author of Presiding Ladies of the White House, a book that gathers biographical sketches of U.S. First Ladies and adds a short history of the Executive Mansion and its customs.
+Born in 1864, Lila G. A. Woolfall is identified in library and archival records as Lila Graham Alliger Woolfall.
+She is chiefly remembered for Presiding Ladies of the White House (1903), a book that combines sketches of the women who served as White House hostesses with a short history of the Executive Mansion and its customs.